gryphonshafer/exact/README.md

 By default, [exact](https://metacpan.org/pod/exact) will:

 - enable [strictures](https://metacpan.org/pod/strictures) (version 2)
-- load the latest [feature](https://metacpan.org/pod/feature) bundle supported by the current Perl version
+- activate the latest [feature](https://metacpan.org/pod/feature) bundle supported by the current Perl version
-- load all experimental [feature](https://metacpan.org/pod/feature)s and switch off experimental warnings
+- activate all experimental [feature](https://metacpan.org/pod/feature)s and switch off experimental warnings
+- activate the `isa` feature (if Perl version is 5.32 or greater)
+- deactivate the `indirect` feature
 - set C3 style of [mro](https://metacpan.org/pod/mro)
 - use utf8 in the source code context and set STDIN, STROUT, and STRERR to handle UTF8
 - enable methods on filehandles